David N. Bresch

 Gerd Folkers‘ work has been awarded various prizes, including the European Prix Medida for the development and implementation of new e-learning concepts (together with Beat Ernst, Basel).

 He studied at the University of Fribourg, Switzerland, and graduated with a doctorate in experimental physics.
-He has been involved with the Foundation as Vice President and Managing Director since its establishment in 2001.
-Additionally, he is a member of the Finance Committee.
+He has been a vice-president and managing director since the Foundation was established in 2001 until 2016.
+He is the foundations managing director ad interim till June 2017.

 After his studies, he gained several years of industry experience (ABB).